Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 Definitely, there are parts to struggle through, especially at steeper ascends and descends, however, go at your own pace, take as many breaks as you need and you should be just fine.
-Also, maximum altitude is only 1800 meters, so you should be affected by the altitude.
+Also, the maximum altitude is only 1800 meters, so you should not be affected by the altitude.

 VALBONA TO THETH HIKE DISTANCE

 The distance of the whole hike will depend on the starting and finishing points.
-Official trail length is 9.5 KM.
+The official trail length is 9.5 KM.
 It starts in Rrogam and finishes in Theth.
 However, it is very likely that you will be covering much more ground if you start from your accommodation in Valbona.
 It could easily add at least 4KM to the trail (or even 9 KM, if you stay far from Rrogam).
 Also, you will definitely have to walk a little bit to your guesthouse in Theth.
-Some of which is situated a few kilometers away from the finish line.
+Some of which are situated a few kilometers away from the finish line.

-We did in total 19 KM, 9.5 KM of which were part of the walk from and to the villages.
+We did in total 19 KM, 9.5 KM of which was part of the walk from and to the villages.
 Our starting point was at the end of Valbona village (that’s where we got dropped off by our hosts).
-You can arrange a drop-off at Rrogam, which requires a 4×4 car, and may be subject to additional fees.
+You can arrange a drop-off at Rrogam, which requires a 4×4 car and may be subject to additional fees.
 Since we didn’t pay for a lift, I am not sure how much it would be, but I read online it may cost around 20 EUR.

 HOW LONG DOES IT TAKE TO HIKE FROM VALBONA TO THETH

 Hiking from Valbona to Theth can take anywhere from 6 to 10 hours.
-It depends, how fast you go and how many breaks you take.
+It depends, on how fast you go and how many breaks you take.
 Very fit hikers can make it in under 5 hours (but this is pure running through the trail, which is not fun to me).